PranavdaSupreme1/Game-of-Life-Simulation/README.md

 4. Lexicon (preload figures)
 # Applications
 Apart from just being a fascinating mmuseum-piece, it has great practical utility:
-+ It's "Turing Complete", which means it can compute any automata which lies under the realm of computability.
++ It's **Turing Complete**, which means it can compute any automata which lies under the realm of computability.
-+ (add more)
++ Being an example of a **Cellular automaton**, it can model and predict complex data like population dynamics, epidemic spread, and ecosystem evolution.
++ It makes for a great benchmark for testing **multi-threading** in CPUs.
++ **Terrain generation** in video games.
 # Resources
 - https://youtu.be/R9Plq-D1gEk
 - https://youtu.be/CgOcEZinQ2I